lukefisklennon/something-awesome/README.md

 ### Keys and addressing

 Each new user generates their own ECDH keypair with the *secp256k1* curve.
 The public and private key sizes are 33 bytes and 32 bytes, respectively.
+Generally, the compressed public key is always used.
 The public key is that user's permanent address.
 This key usually should be presented to humans as a Base58-encoded string, or some other representation of that (such as a QR code).

 Servers also generate their own ECDH keypairs in the same way as users, but these are instead used for authenticating users.
 The purpose is to defend against denial-of-service attacks, not to ensure confidentiality.
 This is because servers usually delete messages once they are delivered, so an attacker could prevent genuine users from receiving messages.

 ### Hash-space

-User IDs (public keys) and server IDs (domain names or IP addresses) are mapped into a shared circular hash-space with SHA3-256.
-The proximity between two objects is defined as either their hash difference, or the domain size minus their hash difference – whichever is smallest.
+User IDs (binary public keys) and server IDs (domain names or IP addresses) are mapped into a shared circular hash-space.
+This is done by taking the first 32 bits of the SHA3-256 hash, and interpreting it as an unsigned, big-endian integer.
+The proximity between two objects is defined as either their absolute numeric delta, or the domain size minus their delta – whichever is smallest.
 For example, two objects at the very edges of non-circular hash-space are considered to be at the same location in the circular representation.

 ### Network topology